-Srijon Chowdhury highlights the structural role of symbolism in figurative painting, while making a direct address to the viewer that feels visceral, emotional, and personal.
+Srijon Chowdhury highlights the structural role of symbolism in figurative painting and sculpture, while making a direct address to the viewer that feels visceral, emotional, and personal.
 He is concerned with the psychic resonances that motifs can generate.
 Using a lexicon of still life art – animals, flowers, fruit, and candles – his canvases capture a sharp yet sensuous tension between mystery and revelation, and between fear and hope.

 Chowdhury refigures the world around us in emotive scenes that mine the history of representation.
 He combines both Realist and Symbolist tendencies in his application of a mythical overlay to domestic stories.
 Color, both vivid and muted, washes over his scenes to hypnotic effect; always in the foreground, color acts as a central protagonist in his work.
 He has said: “Color affects a person viscerally and quickly.
 I think about the chakras which begin with crimson that root us to this reality and this body.”

 Srijon Chowdhury (Dhaka, Bangladesh, 1987) lives and works in Portland, OR.
 He holds an MFA from the Otis College of Art and Design, and a BFA from the University of Minnesota Twin Cities.